 - Form 1C: Regulated Research Institutional/Industrial Setting; required if the project is conducted outside the school.
 Please keep a copy of Form 1C which would be required in hardcopy for the judging at the Fair.

 - Form 3: Risk Assessment Form; required for all projects except those which are pure computational

 - Members of a team project should jointly submit Form 1, Form 1A and a Research Plan.

 - In addition, projects that involve human participants, vertebrate animals, potentially hazardous biological agents and hazardous substances or devices will require review and approval by the Scientific Review Committee (SRC) and/or Institutional Review Board (IRB) prior to experimentation.
-These projects require other Intel ISEF forms stated in the table below.
+These projects require other ISEF forms stated in the table below.

 |(1) Checklist for Adult Sponsor||Required for all projects. |